TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/Firewall Ports.md

 #### Open Ports With Windows

-Search For the Windws Defender Firewall
+Search For the Windws Defender Firewall and select it from the menu

 ![](Pasted%20image%2020230216092021.png)

+Next you will want to follow these steps for all por
 ![](Pasted%20image%2020230216091939.png)

 ![](Pasted%20image%2020230216092045.png)